How to make a Gantt Chart in Excel? And In Ganttic?

 - change the general layout and design options.

 To make your life easier and create a new chart more quickly next time, you can even save your chart as a Gantt Chart Template.That way you can reuse the chart the next time you need to create a graph.
 Gantt Charts make the process easier, project by project.
 I assure you!

 Free Excel Gantt Chart Templates

-You tried out your own Excel Gantt Chart and still did not find the right one you had in mind?
+Maybe you tried out your own Excel Gantt Chart, but it’s still not what you had in mind?

 No worries.
-There is a high chance that someone else had the same problem.
+It's likely someone else had the same problem.
 Projects and needs are usually very different, even unique.
-Luckily there are also a few Free Excel Gantt Chart templates you can take a look and test with your own data.
+Luckily there are also a few Free Excel Gantt Chart templates you can take a look at and test with your own data.

-Some of those templates may fit for you, some of them may not.
+Some of those templates may fit you, some may not.
 In case you find something in-between, you still have a chance to customize it yourself.
-You can choose your favorite or company colors, add some elements or make the general layout a bit different.
-Once you find your perfect fit, you have the opportunity to save it as a template and even share it with others in your
+You can choose a different color, add some elements or change the general layout more to your liking.
+Once you find your perfect fit, you’ll have the opportunity to save it as a template and even share it with your other teammates.

 But What If There Is A More Flexible Way To Track Your Projects And Resources?

 Microsoft Excel really is an amazing tool to handle your data.
-Visualizing and different graphs are also great.
+Its visuals and different graphs are also great.

 Planning in Excel with Gantt chart can be a real hassle because: